basarat/demo-jest/script.md

   2));
 ```

-JSON will also convert JavaScript Dates to an ISO 8601 string representation as needed.
+JSON stringify will also convert JavaScript Date objects to an ISO 8601 string representation, which is excellent for transferring date time information.

 ```js
 const foo = {